Frovatriptan Succinate Tablets

 Figure 1 shows a Kaplan-Meier plot of the probability over time of obtaining headache response (no or mild pain) following treatment with frovatriptan succinate 2.5 mg or placebo.
 The probabilities displayed are based on pooled data from the four placebo-controlled trials described in Table 2.
 Patients who did not achieve a response were censored at 24 hours.

 In patients with migraine-associated nausea, photophobia, and phonophobia at baseline there was a decreased incidence of these symptoms in frovatriptan succinate treated patients compared to placebo.

 The estimated probability of patients taking a second dose or other medication for their migraine over the 24 hours following the initial dose of study treatment is summarized in Figure 2.

 Figure 2: Estimated Probability of Patients Taking a Second Dose or Other Medication for Migraine Over the 24 Hours Following the Initial Dose of Study Treatment

 Figure 2 is a Kaplan-Meier plot showing the probability of patients taking a second dose or other medication for migraine over the 24 hours following the initial dose of study medication based on the data from the four placebo-controlled trials described in Table 2.
 The plot includes those patients who had a response to the initial dose and those who did not.
 The protocols did not permit remedication within 2 hours of the initial dose.

 Efficacy was unaffected by a history of aura; gender; age, or concomitant medications commonly used by migraine patients.

 How Supplied/Storage and Handling

-Frovatriptan Succinate Tablets, 2.5 mg of frovatriptan (base) as the succinate salt, are available as white to off-white, round shaped, biconvex, film-coated tablets, debossed with ‘A5’ on one side and plain on other side.
+Frovatriptan Succinate Tablets, containing 2.5 mg of frovatriptan (base) as the succinate salt, are available as white to off white, round, film coated tablets debossed with '2.5' on one side and 'ZNF' on other side.
 The tablets are available in: